Maxproz/PuzzleSolver/PuzzleSolver/ReadMe.txt

 //			function that determines if an island only has two possible cells left to choose from and only needs one more cell.
 //			function that determines if two cells touch at their corners. (diagional to eachother)
 //			function that will mark the cell that is between two diagional cells as black
-//		A function that looks for 2v2 pools of black and if it find an L of 3 it marks the last cell white.
 //		A function that tests if only two islands can connect to a white cell.
 //		A function that tests if an island will have no unidentified cells left after connecting to a white cell.
 //		A function that sets a white cell to an island cell (when a numbered cell connects to a white cell)